 Naser Haghamed, chief executive and Lamia El Amri, chair, Islamic Relief Worldwide

 4.00PM - 4.40PMClosing address: The next phase for the regulator

-In this closing address, the Charity Commission chair will share their thoughts on the future relationship between the sector and its regulator and on how charities should respond to modern challenges and opportunities.
-They will outline their priorities in the role and set out their vision for building better governance.
+In this closing address, the Charity Commission's director of policy and communications will share her thoughts on the future relationship between the sector and its regulator in the post-Shawcross era, and on how charities should respond to modern challenges and opportunities.

 4.40PM - 4.50PMChair's closing remarksTania Mason, editor, Governance & Leadership

 4.50PM - 6.00PMNetworking drinks receptionA chance to network and reflect on the day.